by Chris Ching

 8. Completing the UI with Auto Layout and Size Classes

-In this lesson, you’ll use what you learned about auto layout and size classes and finish adding additional elements to the user interface.
+In this lesson, you’ll use what you learned about auto layout and stack views and finish adding additional elements to the user interface.

 9. Basic building blocks of Swift programming